lib-uoguelph-ca/Omeka-S-module-GroupEdit/README.md

 ## Installation

 1. Extract the files in your modules directory, and rename module folder "GroupEdit".
-See general end user documentation for [Installing a module](http://dev.omeka.org/docs/s/user-manual/modules/#installing-modules).
+See general end user documentation for [installing a module](http://dev.omeka.org/docs/s/user-manual/modules/#installing-modules).
 2. Ensure that the Group module is installed and enabled.
 3. Enable the module.